sj6257/OnlineFood-Android/README.md

-OnlineOrdering
+Online Food Ordering
 ==============

-Online ordering is an android application for any web based goods ordering system.
+Online Food ordering is an android application for any web based food ordering system.

-This application is designed and developed by Sandeep & Ishan.
+The application is aimed towards creating a generic framework to order food from any restaurant.